superterrific/dana-byerly/src/notes/stakes-profiles-newhome.md

 summary: 'When an existing project suddenly needs a new home.'
 date: 2021-10-29
 category: 'Notes'
-tags: ['Eleventy', 'Dataviz', 'Side Projects']
+tags: ['Data', 'Dataviz', 'Eleventy', 'Side Projects']
 ---

 There I was, minding my own business working on another project when I noticed that the layout at [Stakes Profiles](/projects/stakes-profiles/) had taken a turn for the worse.